IFAKA/unwavering-focus/PRD.md

 * Clear separation of concerns for easy debugging and future enhancements.
 * Prioritize core functionality first, then refine UI/UX following Apple Watch design principles.
 * All UI components must adhere to the Apple Watch design system from initial development.
+* Implement feedback systems early to reinforce user trust in the "Later" concept.

 ### 7. Deliverables